 Arturs Neiburgs is the Head of R&D, Engineering Department at UPB.
-He is responsible for Research & Development, software development projects for design, academic collaboration and new products.
-From his experience Neiburgs knows that when software is clever and functions smoothly it inevitably allows time and room for users to develop working processes.
-When processes are carefully planned time will be saved.
+He is responsible for research and development, software development projects for design, academic collaboration, and new products.
+From his experience, Neiburgs knows that when software is clever and functions smoothly, it inevitably allows time and room for users to develop working processes.
+When processes are carefully planned, time will be saved.
 Such good processes have grown efficiency at UBP each year.

 BIM helps win and plan projects better

 UPB mainly designs load-bearing structures for buildings.
 They also handle decorative elements and model many precast elements, and design and produce precast and steel structures.

 “At the tendering stage, we use Tekla models for the material list and, of course, for customer presentations,” says Arturs Neiburgs.
 “Our sales departments use 3D models at an early stage.
 They design the geometry of the building and can get the total amounts of the elements, so the estimated prices are more precise.”

 “And, of course, there is the other benefit: we find the best solutions for the client at a very early stage of the project,” Neiburgs says.
 “Sales personnel look for the best solutions in cooperation with our engineering department, so the 3D model is essential during the project phase.”

 After the project has been sold, UPB starts the design process in cooperation with production and assembly teams.
 Detailing is usually done by several offices.
 Production and construction data and drawings are created.
 Documents include workshop drawings, general arrangement drawings, and some data files for the automated machinery, project documentation with work descriptions, and quality checks.
 “We have also made our own custom attributes to monitor the design process in the model,” Neiburgs says.

 When the design and detailing process is finished, or nearly finished, production, delivery, and assembling structure elements begin.
 Model information is essential for material ordering, and the model is used for scheduling production planning and optimization.